pfdubois/BridgeBidding/source/NoTrump.rst

 notice it is a very long chapter, because there are a lot of subtleties.
 The ideas mostly carry over to the higher-level notrump bids as detailed in :ref:`The 2N Opening Family <open2N>`.

+The chapter :ref:`Summary of 1N Responses <NTSummary>` contains a reference outline.

 When you open in notrump, you have told your partner your strength within 3 points, and that you have a balanced shape.
 This means your partner is actually best placed